 Now that we’ve covered what social monitoring is, you might wonder how these tools even work.
 It might be a bit difficult to wrap your head around the idea of a tool finding conversations outside your usual network but don’t fret!
 We have an explanation!

 Social media monitoring tools use crawlers (a slightly icky name for little search bots) to go through various forums, blogs, news sites, review sites, and others, along with the major social networks (Facebook, Twitter, Google+, YouTube and so on).

-In order to get their social data, these tools usually connect to various networks through APIs.
+To get their social data, these tools usually connect to various networks through APIs.
 This makes it possible for them to search and index public information.
 Other things like private groups and accounts are off-limits (privacy is still a thing in 2021).

 * By the way, it’s a good practice to have your crawlers to include some of the following:

 - People searching for products in your area.